jqiao2/postSchedulerBot/README.md

 # Post Scheduler Bot

-### This is not up-to-date.
+### This READ-ME is not up-to-date.
 I would check the documentation in the files themselves to understand how the bot works.

 Most of the script's description I put in the header of the script file itself, so if you read this you probably won't have to read that.